Find Trade Colleges

 $13,167 Avg Student Debt

-If you are interested in distance education, be sure to check with the school since Grand Rapids Community College does offer online classes for certain majors.
+Some students may be able to take online classes at Grand Rapids Community College.
 Of all the undergraduates enrolled at the school during the 2020-2021 academic year, around 74% took at least some of their classes online.

 #6